MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-29/README.md

 **Requirements:**

-Please see requirements.txt to install packages required to run the pipeline
+Please see requirement.txt and requirements_2.txt to install packages required to run the pipeline